Curtin University: Singapore campus

 Curtin University opened a Singapore-based campus on 23 November 2008.
 Curtin Singapore courses use the same structure and unit curriculum as those at the Bentley campus.
 In 2022, Curtin Singapore moved to a new campus located at 10 Science Park Road, The Alpha, Science Park II.

 Mauritius campus

 Curtin University opened its fourth international campus in Mauritius on 3 May 2018 on the campus of Charles Telfair Institute in Moka south of Port Louis.

+Sri Lanka campus

+In 2024, Curtin transformed a long-standing teaching partnership into a new campus, establishing Curtin University Colombo in Sri Lanka.

 Former Sydney campus (2005–2016)

 Curtin University Sydney (Curtin Sydney) was established on 20 June 2005.
 The first campus was in The Rocks area.
 It later moved to the suburb of Chippendale, where it occupied the Berlei Building.
 Curtin Sydney's operation was contracted out to private tertiary education provider Navitas Group.
 It offered international students diploma, undergraduate and postgraduate courses.
 In 2014 Curtin Sydney was involved in a cash-for-results scandal where students since 2012 had paid MyMaster, a Sydney company, up to $1,000 each to write essays and assignments for them, as well as to sit online tests.
 In 2015, Curtin announced that Curtin Sydney would close in 2017.